 The practice of Corporate Social Responsibility Policy ('CSR') as a paradigm for firms and businesses to follow has evolved from its early days to the present day realities where it is a business requirement to be socially responsible.
 This evolution has been necessitated both due to the changed environment under which firms operate as well as the realisation that profits as the sole reason for existence can no longer hold good.
-The Company relentless pursuit has always been to not just become a leading telecom networking Company but also one that cares for society.
-The Company's mission is to build an inclusive society and to make a meaningful difference to the community around us.
-The Company partners with its stakeholders to create shared benefit by generating economic value, community investment and optimally utilizing the resources which are an integral part of our stakeholder engagement initiatives.
+At Tejas, our relentless pursuit has always been to not just become a leading telecom networking Company but also one that cares for society.
+Our mission is to build an inclusive society and to make a meaningful difference to the community around us.
+We partner with our stakeholders to create shared benefit by generating economic value, community investment and optimally utilizing the resources which are an integral part of our stakeholder engagement initiatives.
 It is this quest that enthuses us to approach our corporate responsibility with all seriousness.
-The Company aims to positively impact not just our financial performance, but our future generations as well.
-The projects undertaken during the year ended March 31, 2022 are within the broad framework of Schedule VII of the Act.
+We aim to positively impact not just our financial performance, but our future generations as well.
+The projects undertaken during the year ended March 31, 2021 are within the broad framework of Schedule VII of the Act.